marvinlabs/wpca-products-build-environment/README.md

 *Hint: if you still want to use *AMP or any other local server, you can edit the `grunt/config/sync.json` file and add your web server's plugins folder to that list*

+*Hint: to debug you can use xdebug.
+Here is some [tutorial to setup PhpStorm to work with that VM](http://devincharge.com/debug-cli-remote-server/)*

 ### Let's develop something

 When you want to start developing, run the `start-vagrant.bat` script which will: